RedViper87/spades-score-keeper/README.md

 # spades-score-keeper
-An automatic score keeper for Spades, both desktop and mobile available.
+HTML/CSS/JS for an automatic score keeper for Spades, both desktop and mobile available.